MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Because our little Heroku server is in a production-like configuration, we can now do Stress and Spike Testing.

-Let's take another look at our server
+Let's take another look at our server:

 ```
 git push heroku master